isc-projects/bind9/doc/arm/reference.rst

 amount. ``default`` uses the limit that was in force when the server was started.
 See the description of :term:`size`.

-The following options set operating system resource limits for the name server process.
-Some operating systems do not support some or any of the limits; on such systems, a warning is issued if an unsupported limit is used.
+The following options are deprecated in favor of setting the operating system resource limits from the operating system and/or process supervisor, should not be used, and will be rendered non-operational in a future release.

 .. namedconf:statement:: coresize
-   :tags: server
+   :tags: deprecated
    :short: Sets the maximum size of a core dump.

    This sets the maximum size of a core dump.
 The default is ``default``.

 .. namedconf:statement:: datasize
-   :tags: server
+   :tags: deprecated
    :short: Sets the maximum amount of data memory that can be used by the server.

    This sets the maximum amount of data memory the server may use.
 The default is